JosephTLyons/prefix_tree/README.md

 # RRDS

 ## Information
 RRDS = Reduced Redundancy Data Structure.
-This data structure holds any amount of Rust `String`s in a way that tries to reduce redundancy.
+This data structure simply any amount of text strings in a way that tries to reduce redundancy.
 It is best to explain how it reduces redundancy through an example.

 ```rust
 fn main() {